The untold story of Dubai's first skyscraper

 To discover more about the rise of one of this century's defining cities, scroll through the timeline below.

-Timeline: designed by Sarah-Grace Mankarious, developed by Marco Chacon, words by CNN Staff.
+Timeline: designed by Sarah-Grace Mankarious, developed by Marco Chacon, produced by Tom Page.